dadi/docs/_src/api/concepts/endpoints.md

 ---
 title: Working with endpoints
+excerpt: Let CDN choose the recipe based on device, network, location or language
+order: 9
 ---

 Endpoints in DADI API can be either be mapped directly to collections in MongoDB or custom based on a wider requirements set.